parsimeikoikai/constant-graph-app/README.md

 Action can be S- : SEND / R- RETURN
 Rule can be : A - ADMIN /P- PARTNER/U- USER /C- COURIER

+The system should support the following :
+1. Given a transition, the system will know which status is the next one
+2. Given a transition , and bulk of statuses : the system will find the correct path to the next status of the given transition.
+For example : given a transition [R,A,S] with array of statuses [ 4 , 5 , 2 ]

 [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.

 ## Installation